 - Defines What You Want to Reward: You get what you incentivize.
 Most companies have 4-6 main competencies and 3-5 behaviors they want their employees to display with excellence.
 These factors are weighted and rated to determine an individual’s performance for merit increases.
 (Keep in mind, most sales organizations pay commissions not just on topline revenue – but on the profitability of that revenue.)

 - Transparency: Sharing the compensation strategy with all employees eliminates the “black box” that used to exist between HR and employees.
-This increases employees’ trust in and sense of appreciation from the organization.
+This increases employees’ trust in and sense of appreciation for the organization.

 - Attract & Retain Employees: An attractive compensation strategy can set a company apart from its competitors in the marketplace and help secure top-tier talent.
 It can also help retain employees (since they feel more valued and content).
 As a result, they’re far less likely to jump ship the first time a competitor tries to lure them away.